How To Audit XML Sitemaps

 - URLs In Sitemap – All URLs that are in an XML Sitemap.
 This should contain indexable and canonical versions of important URLs.

 - URLs Not In Sitemap – URLs that are not in an XML Sitemap, but were discovered in the crawl.
-This might be on purpose (as they are not important, or non-indexable), or they might be missing, and the XML Sitemap needs to be updated to include them.
+This might be on purpose (as they are not important), or they might be missing, and the XML Sitemap needs to be updated to include them.
 This filter does not consider non-indexable URLs, it assumes they are correctly non-indexable, and therefore shouldn’t be flagged to be included.

 - Orphan URLs – URLs that are only in an XML Sitemap, but were not discovered during the crawl.
 Or, URLs that are only discovered from URLs in the XML Sitemap, but were not found in the crawl.
 These might be accidentally included in the XML Sitemap, or they might be pages that you wish to be indexed, and should really be linked to internally.

 - Non-Indexable URLs in Sitemap – URLs that are in an XML Sitemap, but are non-indexable, and hence should be removed, or their indexability needs to be fixed.